acoshift/go-project-guideline/README.md

 - For non-nil error, pointer **MUST** **NOT** nil, include slice (use zero length slice)

-- Use plural for slice
+- Use plural for slice, ex.
+Users, Tokens

 - Always use `int64` for limit, offset, count